techworldwithmurali/AWS-Networking-From-Zero-to-Hero/Day-6/Setting up of Intra region TGW peering with the same account.md

 ## Step 36: Test the connectivity between the instances using the ping command.

-####  Congratulations, you have successfully set up Intra region TGW peering with same account and tested connectivity between instances in the public subnets of each VPC.
+####  Congratulations, you have successfully set up Intra region TGW peering with same account and tested connectivity between instances in each VPC

 ####  Happy Learning